 So, what would you do with one million dollars?

 A reverse bucket list is a bucket list of the items I have already completed.
 Of course, this isn’t the extensive list, I do like to keep a few things to myself!
-In case you missed my bucket list, you can find it here.
+In case you missed it, there are still quite a few items on my bucket list.

 If you’re looking for things to add to your bucket list bucketlist.org has thousands of ideas.
 You can even keep track of your goals as well as get inspired by others sharing similar goals.